K\"ahler differentials of extensions of valuation rings and deeply ramified fields

 \pars Assume that $(K,v)$ is of characteristic $0$ with $\chara Kv=p>0$ and that some extension $K_{i+1}|K_i$ is Galois of degree $p$, but $K$ does not contain a primitive $p$-th root of unity.
 In this case we will have to replace tower (\ref{tow1}) by a larger one.
 Let $\zeta_p$ denote a primitive $p$-th root of unity.
-Then $K(\zeta_p)|K$ is a Galois extension, and so is $K\ina|K$ since $(K,v)$ is henselian (see \cite[(19.8) b)]{En}).
-Consequently, $K\ina(\zeta_p)|K$ is a Galois extension.
-Likewise, also $L(\zeta_p)|K$ is a Galois extension.
-Observe that the extensions of $v$ to all larger fields that we construct will be unique since $(K,v)$ is henselian.
+Then $K(\zeta_p)|K$ is a Galois extension, and so is $L(\zeta_p)|K$ since $L|K$ is assumed to be Galois.